Annual Events 2023

 Carshalton Straw Jack – TBC

 A Celebration of Harvest this wonderful event takes place in September each year.
-The straw Jack is ritually stripped in the evening so that all present can take a keepsake and then he is burnt in a brazier.
+The straw Jack is ritually stripped in the evening so that all present can take a keepsake and then he is sometimes burnt in a brazier.
 It is hoped that he will be burnt as a complete figure one year. (if you are an organiser or participant at this event please do get in touch with me)

-JANUARY 2024
+JANUARY 2025

 Twelfth Night Celebrations – TBC